G-Core/product-documentation/documentation/cloud/virtual-instances/types-of-virtual-machines.md

 We provide multiple types of Virtual Machines suitable to different workflows and computing tasks:

-* **Standard**: Suitable for a wide range of basic workloads that require predictable compute performance.
+* <a href="https://gcore.com/docs/cloud/virtual-instances/types-of-virtual-machines#standard" target="_blank">Standard</a>: Suitable for a wide range of basic workloads that require predictable compute performance.

-* **CPU**: Best suited for CPU-intensive tasks that require predictable computing performance, such as batch processing of large data sets and video encoding.

-* **Memory**: Ideal for tasks and projects that require intensive memory usage, such as databases.

-* **GPU**: Virtual Machines with GPUs process certain types of tasks more efficiently than CPUs and are used for workloads that require the resources of graphics accelerators.
+* <a href="https://gcore.com/docs/cloud/virtual-instances/types-of-virtual-machines#gpu" target="_blank">GPU</a>: Virtual Machines with GPUs process certain types of tasks more efficiently than CPUs and are used for workloads that require the resources of graphics accelerators.
 These machines have dedicated graphics cards and are ideal for complex computations such as CAD, AI/ML, or rendering.

+* <a href="https://gcore.com/docs/cloud/virtual-instances/types-of-virtual-machines#cpu" target="_blank">CPU</a>: Best suited for CPU-intensive tasks that require predictable computing performance, such as batch processing of large data sets and video encoding.

+* <a href="https://gcore.com/docs/cloud/virtual-instances/types-of-virtual-machines#memory" target="_blank">Memory</a>: Ideal for tasks and projects that require intensive memory usage, such as databases.

+* <a href="https://gcore.com/docs/cloud/virtual-instances/types-of-virtual-machines#high-frequency" target="_blank">High-frequency</a>: Best fit for applications that require single-threaded performance.

-* **Basic VM**: Machines that work with partial core use and are designed to run applications that don’t require high performance.
+* <a href="https://gcore.com/docs/cloud/virtual-instances/types-of-virtual-machines#basic-vm" target="_blank">Basic VM</a>: Machines that work with partial core use and are designed to run applications that don’t require high performance.

-* **High-frequency**: Best fit for applications that require single-threaded performance.

-* **SGX-based VMs**: Virtual Machines that support Intel SGX technology and are suitable for storing critical, sensitive data by applying confidential computing.
+* <a href="https://gcore.com/docs/cloud/virtual-instances/types-of-virtual-machines#sgx-enabled" target="_blank">SGX-enabled VMs</a>: Virtual Machines that support Intel SGX technology and are suitable for storing critical, sensitive data by applying confidential computing.

-* **VMs with a Trusted Platform Module (TPM)**: Suitable for a diverse array of secure workloads that demand robust hardware-based security features.
+* <a href="https://gcore.com/docs/cloud/virtual-instances/types-of-virtual-machines#tpm" target="_blank">VMs with a Trusted Platform Module (TPM)</a>: Suitable for a diverse array of secure workloads that demand robust hardware-based security features.

 Check out the following sections for a detailed overview of these VM types and applicable use cases.